Chitty Chitty Bang Bang: Musical theatre adaptation

 A musical theatre adaptation of the film with music and lyrics by Richard and Robert Sherman and book by Jeremy Sams premiered on 16 April 2002 at the London Palladium in the West End.
 This adaptation features six new songs by the Sherman brothers that were not in the film.
 A Broadway production of the play opened on 28 April 2005 at the Hilton Theatre.

 After closing in London, Chitty Chitty Bang Bang toured around the UK, and the UK Tour opened in Singapore on 2 November 2007.
 The Australian national production of the play opened on 17 November 2012.
 The German premiere took place on 30 April 2014.

 Possible remake

 In 2008, Telegraph reported Michael G. Wilson was conceding to a possible remake of the film.

 In 2024, it was reported that a remake of the film was in early development, to be produced by Amazon MGM Studios and Eon Productions, the production company behind the James Bond movies.
 Matthew Warchus is set to direct the film with Enda Walsh as screenwriter.
+Warchus has expressed uncertainty regarding the inclusion of the Child Catcher character, stating, "You have to be mindful and navigate the culture that you're in."